OpenNews/opennews-website/_posts/2022-04-22-open-letter-to-pulitzers.md

 date: 2022-04-22 08:00-04:00
 author: OpenNews, on April 22, 2022
 tags: OpenNews
-excerpt: TK
+excerpt: "We asked the prize committee to add one requirement starting in 2024: In order to be eligible for a Pulitzer Prize, a news organization must publicly share data about staff demographics."
 ---

-On April 22, OpenNews and more than 50TKTKTK organizations representing journalists across the U.S. called on the Pulitzer Prizes to make participation in an annual, public diversity survey a condition of eligibility for awards.
+On April 22, OpenNews and more than 50 organizations representing journalists across the U.S. called on the Pulitzer Prizes to help improve diversity and transparency in the news industry.
+We asked the prize committee to add one requirement starting in 2024: In order to be eligible for a Pulitzer Prize, a news organization must publicly share data about staff demographics.
+News organizations could report their data through a survey from the News Leaders Association, or in another industry reporting system.

-At OpenNews, we believe that news organizations have an ethical duty to be transparent and accountable.
+We're calling for action because right now, many news organizations are failing at this kind of accountability.
+[Nieman Lab reported](https://www.niemanlab.org/2022/04/crushing-resistance-yet-again-newsrooms-arent-showing-up-to-the-industrys-largest-diversity-survey/) on April 12 that there was “crushing resistance” to participation in the NLA's annual diversity survey: The group planned to gather data from 2,500 organizations, and in the end, only 303 completed this important survey.

+At OpenNews, we know how powerful data can be in holding the powerful to account.
+Many newsrooms have said they want to address racial injustice, but if we aren't even willing to measure where we're at, how can we build a more equitable future for journalism?
+As an industry, we demand transparency and accountability from the institutions we cover — we cannot hold ourselves to a lesser standard.

 We invite organizations and individuals to continue to [join us as co-signers](https://docs.google.com/forms/d/e/1FAIpQLSf0xdcKW2AQzLM8eeZH9w71b6YN_TosGUF2Y-lrlvCuy9YWpQ/viewform).
 We are helping to regularly update the full list of co-signers in the [Google Doc version of the letter](https://docs.google.com/document/d/1MgJNiUZlLSARhpHVZV2wavU32dIuPrVooP-40pC5Jdc/edit).